yezero/sandstorm/docs/developing/troubleshooting.md

 If possible, configure the app to use a base URL of `''`, literally the empty string.
 Then it will send HTTP redirects without specifying a base URL.
-If that isn't possible, Sandstorm apps should look at the `Host:` header for a base URL.
+If that isn't possible, Thurly apps should look at the `Host:` header for a base URL.

 ## KeyError: 'getpwuid(): uid not found: 1000'